Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 #### Setting additional information
 ---

-Additional information can be set to user by calling the API `updateInformationForUser()` like in the following code samples:
+Additional information can be set to user or a Guest by calling the API `updateInformationForUser()` like in the following code samples:

 This first example set or update basic user information